Color reference

 It's also possible to specify which value should receive a certain color for elements.

-For flags, the code is slightly different:
+For , the code is slightly different: